tomjaguarpaw/blog.poisson.chat/posts/2020-11-23-hs-to-coq-containers-sequence.md

 map f (x : xs) = f x : map f xs
 ```

-*hs-to-coq* allows specifying the decreasing argument by its position in the
+*hs-to-coq* now allows specifying the decreasing argument by its position in the
 Haskell definition, i.e., ignoring type parameters.
 To implement that feature, we have to be a little careful since type parameters
 in Coq are parameters like any other, so they shift the positions of arguments.